-PDP Mainstage drum kit
+PDP Mainstage kit

 In a little over a decade, Pacific Drums And Percussion has become a big player in the mid-range sector.
 Benefitting enormously from its close association with DW, PDP has nonetheless established itself as a standalone brand.
 Up for review is the company's entry-level Mainstage kit.

 Most of PDP's existing kits are aimed at attracting drummers ready to trade up to their second or even third kit.
 The Chinese made Mainstage kit would indicate a desire on PDP's part to grab customers the moment they pick up the sticks for the first time.
 Between them, PDP and DW ought to be able to cater for every subsequent stage of a drummer's career, so it makes sense to win them from the off.

 The Mainstage contains everything, bar cymbals, needed to start playing.
 A single shellpack is available and is made up of 22"x18" bass drum, 14"x5" snare, 10"x8" and 12"x9" toms and a 16"x14" floor tom.
 These sizes - particularly the depths - reflect current kit trends exactly, making an immediate positive impression.